 At that time, as I as starting up with dating, she had been dating for six years, and was very discouraged.
 When I heard that my first reaction well what is wrong with her – six years?
-Not really, I knew already she was good people – more it was that after being alone for years and years in a dead marriage – I mean I suspect you cannot be more alone than you are when you are in a marriage that is dead – I just didn’t even want to think that I could be looking at lots more years of not finding a true connection.
+Not really, I knew already she was good people – nothing was wrong with her – more it was that after being alone for years and years in a dead marriage – I mean I suspect you cannot be more alone than you are when you are in a marriage that is dead – I just didn’t even want to think that I could be looking at lots more years of not finding a true connection.

 I ended up talking her into staying on match another month instead of giving up.
 On the second to last day before her subscription was going to expire, she met the man she is still very happy with today.
 So a nice success story – and that is sweet, to know there are success stories.

 On the other hand, I am realizing recently that I have now been dating for six years.
 Oh my.

 And trying to figure out what mistakes I might be repeating, and always wanting to understand why things did not work out with the women who I pursued for more than a first date.
 Because I want connection, I want to meet a life partner, someone to grow old with.
 Science says we humans do best when we have that… society says oh we should be ever so independent… but at least the research done so far says we fundamentally need the deeper connection that cannot come from a friend only, that typically comes from a long term committed romantic relationship only – that being dependent in some ways is fundamentally good for humans.
 It is how we are wired.